joealewine/blockchain-rhos/internal/blockchain_images.md

 We can provide an example of the changes you need to make by updating the `first-network` sample to run the {{site.data.keyword.blockchainfull_notm}} images instead of the community Docker images.

-You need to update the `peer-base.yaml` and `docker-compose-base.yaml` that in the `fabric-samples/first-network/base` folder.
+You need to update the `peer-base.yaml` and `docker-compose-base.yaml` that are in the `fabric-samples/first-network/base` folder.
 You can find the orderer section of the `peer-base.yaml` below:

 ```yaml
 orderer-base: